dshah1206/Foodblog/README.md

 # Foodblog
-This project was created in 2018.
-This is a simple Food blog created for a restaurant to showcase their menu.
-There is a feedback section included for the users to give and reviews.
-Our hypothetical restaurants name is FooDee.
+This project was developed in 2018.
+This is a simple food blog created for a restaurant to showcase its menu.
+There is a feedback section that allows users to give feedback and review.
+Our hypothetical name for restaurant is FooDee.

-Requirement:
+## Requirements:
-i) Python 3.7
+1) Python 3.7 or higher version
-ii) pip 19.0 and above
+2) pip 19.0 or higher version
-iii) django 1.10 and above

-How to run:
+3) Django 1.10 or higher version

+## Startup:
-i) Open command prompt and cd into the directory. ii) Run: python manage.py runserver iii) A development server's url will be displayed. iv) Copy, paste the url in the chrome browser and add .../food in the end or .../admin in the end.
+1) Open command prompt and cd into the directory.

-Make the following changes: such as creating an authentic admin profile, database, etc.
+2) Execute the following command: *python manage.py runserver*
+3) Development server url will be displayed in the command prompt.
+4) Copy and paste the url in the browser(Recommended: Chrome).
+5) Add .../food or .../admin to route to the particular page.